 That’s it.
 You are ready for June 28.
 Congratulations!

 Don’t have time to install Magento patches?
 Need a reliable team to help you out with technical issues?
-Give us a call to discuss your Magento challenges together.
+Address our Magento 2 development agency to discuss the challenges together.